PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 Needless to say, I'm not sure if these `RadioButtons` do or do not do anything - and that should be immediately apparent from reading the code.
 I've connected these `RadioButtons` to some elements in the Model that are clearly named as some kind of "dummy" value.

 It may be that I grabbed the code in the middle of development and it just wasn't yet complete.
-There was a new release of this project shortly before I published this article.
+There were several new releases of this project between writing and publishing this article.
 On the other hand, this may just be something that somehow got lost and forgotten in the hundreds of lines of code here.

 ## Connecting to the Rest of the Application